 Just back from a wonderful break in Paris with kids.
 Temperatures between 28-32 degrees Celsius, one shower of 10 minutes and otherwise uninterrupted blue skies.
-For the end of May, that has been so lucky and we loved the sunny interruption into our London grey landscapes.
+For the end of May, that has been very lucky and we all loved the break from London grey landscapes.

 I picked my old 16eme arrondissement neighbourhood as a base and my eldest vetoed my Airbnb shortlisted flats based on the toys.
 We all loved it: rue Belles Feuilles Hausmanian building, the little restaurants and myriad of fashionable shops and boutiques downstairs: patisserie, fruit shop, butcher, rotisserie and even sushi.
 The flat was perfect for the kids: belonging to a French family with 2 boys relatively similar ages to ours, it had the perfect set up for beds, black out blinds, amazing toys and books, gadgets and tools.